khavishbhundoo/ChronoQueue/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=ChronoQueue&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=ChronoQueue)

 # ChronoQueue
-ChronoQueue is a high-performance, thread-safe, time-aware FIFO queue with automatic item expiration.
+ChronoQueue is a thread-safe, time-aware FIFO queue with automatic item expiration.
 It is designed for scenarios where you need time-based eviction of in-memory data, such as TTL-based task buffering, lightweight scheduling, or caching with strict ordering.
 Internally, it combines a ConcurrentQueue for preserving FIFO ordering and a dedicated MemoryCache instance for managing expiration and cleanup of stale items.

 ## 🚀 Features